 What to watch:

-The Mathematical Reality — Why $1 Is Impossible
+The Mathematical Reality: Why $1 Is Impossible For PEPE

-Pepe’s supply is fixed at 420.69 trillion tokens, a number that mathematically blocks any path to a $1 valuation.
-At the current price of $0.00007013, PEPE’s market capitalization stands near $2.97 billion.
-Raising that to $1 would require $420.69 trillion, a figure larger than the combined capitalization of every listed company worldwide.
-Let's break down this logic with the help of supply and market cap.
+Pepe’s supply is fixed at 420 trillion tokens, a number that mathematically blocks any path to a $1 valuation.
+At a current price of about $0.00000347, PEPE’s market capitalization sits near $1.46 billion.
+For PEPE to rise from there to $1, its market cap would need to expand to roughly $420 trillion, a figure that dwarfs not only the entire crypto market, but even the global equity market.

 Supply vs Market Cap